As HR and business experts are pointing out, new technologies are changing work as we know it.

 We expect new types of assessments to arise to meet the screening needs of employers using contract- and task-based workers.

 One example: As recruiting expert Steve Levy suggested to us, we could see assessments that deliver skill and team compatibility scores.
 These scores would help determine if candidates’ skills match the needs of a project or team.
-The company would use the scores of other team members to ensure that the gig worker would bring needed skills.
+The company would use the scores of other team members to ensure that the gig worker would bring the needed skills.

 Another example from Levy: an “adaptability to new technology” assessment.
 As new technologies come to the forefront, employers need to know how well job seekers are able to adapt.